 “An important decision I made was to resist playing the Blame Game.
 The day I realized that I am in charge of how I will approach problems in my life, that things will turn out better or worse because of me and nobody else, that was the day I knew I would be a happier and healthier person.
 And that was the day I knew I could truly build a life that matters.”― Steve Goodier

 Most of us want to take credit for our accomplishments.
 We swell with pride and feel positive about ourselves.
 Hearing compliments about ourselves boosts our self-confidence, so we naturally like to receive praise for how well we’re doing in our life, job, relationships, and recovery.

 I know it’s hard to accept responsibility for our life choices.
 I spent years blaming my parents, bosses, husbands, lovers, and even my children, for whatever was wrong.
 And when we’re not blaming, we’re trying to get everyone to focus only on our positive aspects.

 In 1988, the small college where I was a House Director and student staged an intervention on me.
 I had deflected concerns and criticism about my drinking and medication use for months.
-I’d reference all my accomplishments:
+I’d point out all of my accomplishments:

 - Dean’s List student